Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 30 Mei 2025 13.38.36 UTC
+- WIB: Jumat, 30 Mei 2025 14.26.39 UTC
-- WITA: Jumat, 30 Mei 2025 14.38.36 UTC
+- WITA: Jumat, 30 Mei 2025 15.26.39 UTC
-- WIT: Jumat, 30 Mei 2025 15.38.36 UTC
+- WIT: Jumat, 30 Mei 2025 16.26.39 UTC

 Kutipan Inspiratif:
-"Nothing is more memorable than a smell.
-One scent can be unexpected, momentary and fleeting, yet conjure up a childhood summer beside a lake in the mountains."
+"Worry about your character, not your reputation.
+Your character is who you are, your reputation is who people think you are."

-Kategori: nature
+Kategori: inspirational